WebAssembly/spec/document/syntax/modules.rst

 Start Function
 ~~~~~~~~~~~~~~

-The |START| component of a module denotes the :ref:`function index <syntax-idx>` of an optional *start function* that is automatically invoked when the module is :ref:`instantiated <instantiation>`, after tables and memories have been initialized.
+The |START| component of a module declares the :ref:`function index <syntax-idx>` of an optional *start function* that is automatically invoked when the module is :ref:`instantiated <instantiation>`, after tables and memories have been initialized.

 .. _syntax-export: